awsdocs/amazon-s3-userguide/doc_source/restoring-objects.md

 --restore-request Days=25,GlacierJobParameters={"Tier"="Standard"}
 ```

-To monitor the status of your `restore-object` request, use the following command:
+To monitor the status of your `restore-object` request, use the following `head-object` command:

 ```
 aws s3api head-object --bucket DOC-EXAMPLE-BUCKET --key dir1/example.obj